AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 decreasing echoes --- thank God! --- in the subsequent creeds of Christendom.
 Almost the only gleam of light that relieved while it intensified the blackness of the darkness of Christendom during those dreadful centuries was the worship of Mary.

+## Re-birth of Universalism.

 The resurrection of Universalism after an eclipse of a millennium of years is as remarkable as was its strange disappearance.
 No better illustration can be found than the history of our faith gives, of the tenacity of life, the immortality, of truth.
-It calls to mind the language of the German sage,
-Schopenhauer: "Doubtless error can play its part, like owls in the night.
+It calls to mind the language of the German sage, Schopenhauer: "Doubtless error can play its part, like owls in the night.
 But we should sooner expect the owls to cause the terrified sun to retire to the East, than to see the truth, once proclaimed, to be so repressed as that ancient error might recover its lost ground, and re-establish itself there in peace."
 To truth belong "God\'s eternal years," and her emergence after so long a disappearance is an illustration of her immortal vitality.
 "Crushed to earth" she has "risen again," and is fast being accepted by a regenerated Christendom.

+## The Dawn of Truth.

 With the invention of printing, the dawn of light in the Reformation,[^425] and the increase of intelligence, our distinctive